kristinemlarson/gnssIR_python/README.md

 # Usage of quickLook Code

-Before using the gnssIR_lomb.py code, I recommend you try quickLook first.
+Before using the gnssIR_lomb.py code, I recommend you try quickLook.py first.
 This allows you to quickly test various options (elevation angles, frequencies, azimuths) before spending the time needed to set up the required inputs for the gnssIR_lomb.py code.

-your time to analyze the data at a site, you can try quickLook.py.
-Required inputs are station name, year, doy of year, and SNR format (99 is usually a good start).
+The required inputs are station name, year, doy of year, and SNR format (99 is usually a good start).
 If the SNR file does not exist, you can provide a properly named RINEX file (lowercase only) in your code directory.
 If it doesn't find it either of these places, it will try to pick up the RINEX data from various archives and translate it for you into the correct SNR format.
 There are stored defaults for analyzing the spectral characteristics of the SNR data.
-If you want to override those run quickLook.py -h
+If you want to override those, run quickLook.py -h

 ALthough the quickLook.py code is simpler than gnssIR_lomb.py, it still needs the environment variables to exist, i.e. ORBITS and REFL_CODE and EXE.

 Examples:

-*  python quickLook.py gls1 2011 271 99  (this uses defaults, which are usually ok for cryosphere)
+* python quickLook.py gls1 2011 271 99  (this uses defaults, which are usually ok for the cryosphere)
-ice/snow reflections)
 * python quickLook.py rec1 2008 271 99  (this is an example where the system fails to find this file at UNAVCO)
-* python quickLook.py smm3 2019 100 99 -h1 10 -h2 20 -e1 5 -e2 15  (example for overriding the defaults because this is a tall site)
+* python quickLook.py smm3 2019 100 99 -h1 10 -h2 20 -e1 5 -e2 15  (example for overriding the defaults because
+this site is much taller than the default, ~16 meters)

 # Running the Reflector Height Code (gnssIR_lomb.py)